bennettslin/bycombo_app/HIGHLIGHTS.md

     * Remove unnecessary "by" or "that"

 * Brackets
-    * Ellipsis when excluding words
+    * Ellipsis when omitting words within my paragraphs
+        * Ignore omissions between my paragraphs
     * Adding words